Infinity Song: Releases and reviews

 The band's 2020 album, Mad Love, was reviewed in American Songwriter, which praised the album, saying: "It sways, crashes, ducks and dives.
 But what's even better than the sonic movements it provides is the familial closeness the record ushers into a room".
 While calling the band's songs heartfelt, colorful, and kind, the review also noted "an expertise and a tight understanding of composition".
 Bossip's 2020 review said that Infinity Song "touch the sky with Hov approved heavenly harmonies on debut Album Mad Love… just pure delectable, soulful, undeniably beautiful music to our ears".

-The Deluxe, a extended version of their Mad Love album, followed in 2021, and in 2023, Infinity Song released their EP, Metamorphosis, including six original songs and a cover of the Fleetwood Mac song, "Dreams".
+The Deluxe, an extended version of their Mad Love album, followed in 2021, and in 2023, Infinity Song released their EP, Metamorphosis, including six original songs and a cover of the Fleetwood Mac song, "Dreams".
 Their song, "Hater's Anthem", went viral on TikTok.

 In February 2024, Uproxx listed the band as one of its "best bets for best new artist at the 2025 Grammys", praising their "breezy arrangements and lush harmonies", and saying in their review that the band's records "sound right at home between cuts from The Byrds, Joni Mitchell, Buffalo Springfield and other Laurel Canyon legends".
 In March 2024, the band announced their first world tour.